Over the years the greatest question is, be it someone with diabetes who is newly diagnosed or long-term – ‘What can I eat?’

 Experiment with herbs and spices for taste and flavours, you will surprise yourselves.

 I hope this helps.
-Any questions just ask, till next time.
+Any questions just ask, until next time.